JustinLove/onelife-client-patches/README.md

 This feature can be adjusted or disabled by the setting file `maxDoubleClickFrames.ini`.
 Set to 0 to disable double click to run; you can't click twice in 1 frame.

+### fix-path-extension-scale

+Fixes a small bug where character will be drawn flipped for one frame while running.

 ### click-through-trees

 Changes the hit detection of large objects (mainly trees) so they they only detect clicks on their tile, making it much easier to navigate through swamps and other dense areas.
 Main other affect I've noticed is that you cannot click on the cart part of a horse-cart.